pauloesteban/ioet-exercise/README.md

 The input data is handled by splitting it using the delimiting characters (e.g. `=`, `,`, `:`, `-`) and substrings to obtain the name, days and hours.
 Days are classified in weekdays and weekends.

-Timeslot interval is transformed to `datetime.time` basic data type.
-Limits of the interval are used to classify the rate and sum up the total number of hours.
+Timeslot interval provides starting and finishing hours.
+Limits of the interval are used to classify the rate and then sum up the total number of hours.

 ## Requisites
 - Python 3.8.9